accraze/stream-processor/README.md

 ### Running via Docker

-First, build all containers and start all workers. *Note:* this will start 5 workers.
-You can change the number of workers in the Makefile script.
+First, build and start all containers.
+**Note:** this will start 5 workers.
+You can scale the number of workers in the Makefile script.
 ```
 make start
 ```

-In another terminal, you can run the following command to process the sampled
+In another terminal, once all containers have started, you can run the following command to process the sampled events:
-events:

 ```
 make process